Renan Alves

-Renan da Silva Alves (born 17 December 1992 in Rio de Janeiro), known as Renan Alves, is a Brazilian professional footballer who plays as a centre-back for Liga 1 club Barito Putera.
+Renan da Silva Alves (born 17 December 1992) is a Brazilian professional footballer who plays as a centre-back for Championship club Barito Putera.

 Career

-Club

 In June 2016, Renan signed for Azerbaijan Premier League side Kapaz.

 In June 2017, Renan moved to Vojvodina, signing a two-year contract.

 In January 2019, Renan moved to Kedah Darul Aman, signing a three-year contract.